Saturday, September 22, 2018

 Nicolas was born to Pierre Chauvin and Marthe Autreuil Le H’Auteaux on January 19, 1676, the 9th child out of 12.
 His father was a miller who had been recruited in France two decades earlier to help populate Montreal.
 Nicolas likely received no education as a boy.
 By the time he came of age, young men in Montreal were being lured to all corners of the colonies.
 About 1700, a new settlement was begun on the Gulf Coast of America, and Nicolas and his brothers became a part of it.

 The region near the mouth of the Mississippi was strategically important for France to secure.
 In 1699, an expedition led by men from New France sailed there with about 200 colonists, including Nicolas’ older brothers Jacques and Joseph.
-Biloxi was founded first, then within a short time, the town of Mobile was settled.
+Biloxi was founded first, then within a short time, the outpost of Mobile was settled.
 It’s uncertain when Nicolas joined his brothers, but he was listed on a 1706 census of Mobile, and he may have been there as early as 1704.
 The brothers added to their surnames around this time: Nicolas became Chauvin de La Frénière, Joseph became Chauvin de Léry, and another brother, Louis, became Chauvin de Beaulieu.

 Early the following year, Nicolas was recorded in Mobile at the baptism of a baby girl where he was the father and one of his Native American slaves was the mother.
 The girl was born on January 17, 1718 and given the name Hypolite.
 Little is known of the mother except that her name was Catherine, but because Nicolas had relations with her about nine months previous, this must have happened during his time in San Juan Bautista.
-Nicolas probably acquired Catherine there, and brought her back to Mobile while she was carrying his child.
+The calendar suggests that Nicolas acquired Catherine there, and brought her back to Mobile while she was carrying his child.

 The year 1718 saw another event important to Nicolas: the founding of New Orleans.
 The French had wanted to establish an outpost near the mouth of the Mississippi and they finally found a suitable location on a curve in the river, planting a settlement there that spring.
 The Chauvin brothers decided to move there as well, and in March of 1719, Nicolas acquired 6 acres in a place a few miles outside of the new settlement called Tchapitoulas.
 He would later add more land to it with a total river frontage of 8 arpents, as well a townhouse in New Orleans; both places would become his homes for the rest of his life.